denotalabs/denota-protocol/contracts/src/RegistrarPlanning.md

 * Check that if module address has no code (DNE) transaction should fail

 ### V1 Audited Deployment [ABI_Breaking]
+* Consider inheriting from libraries for escrow functions
 * Change "module" references to "hooks"
 * rename processX() to beforeX()?
 * Update the events so that Written doesn't have Transfer fields and change `Module` to indexed